 On February 12, 2010, Berkshire Hathaway Inc., a Delaware corporation (Berkshire), acquired 100% of the outstanding shares of Burlington Northern Santa Fe Corporation common stock that it did not already own.
 The acquisition was completed through the merger (Merger) of a Berkshire wholly-owned merger subsidiary and Burlington Northern Santa Fe Corporation with the surviving entity renamed Burlington Northern Santa Fe, LLC.
-Earnings per share data has not been presented because BNSF has not issued stock or membership interests to the public.
+Earnings per share data is not presented because BNSF Railway has only one holder of its common stock.

 The results of operations for any interim period are not necessarily indicative of the results of operations to be expected for the entire year.
-In the opinion of management, the unaudited financial statements reflect all adjustments (consisting of only normal recurring adjustments, except as disclosed) necessary for a fair statement of BNSF Railway's consolidated financial position as of March 31, 2015, and the results of operations for the three months ended March 31, 2015 and 2014.
+In the opinion of management, the unaudited financial statements reflect all adjustments (consisting of only normal recurring adjustments, except as disclosed) necessary for a fair statement of BNSF Railway's consolidated financial position as of June 30, 2016, and the results of operations for the three and six months ended June 30, 2016 and 2015.